 What is a Knowledge Management Strategy?

 A knowledge management strategy is the framework by which the knowledge base will be built, from initial concept to company-wide execution.
-In essence, it is the roadmap that outlines the goals and how to achieve them, and which aligns everyone to the task at hand.
+It is the roadmap that outlines the goals and how to achieve them, and which aligns everyone to the task at hand.

 A solid KM strategy should be able to: